GbCarvalho/simple-kanban-backend-project/README.md

   docker-compose up
   ```

-  - Then for runnign the application you should run
+  - Then to execute the application you should run
  ```
   yarn
   yarn tsc --init